LucMayne/MERN-event-viewer/readme.md

 ## Event App
-This is a MERN application that allows users to view upcomming events.
+This is a MERN application that allows users to view upcoming events.
 Users can sort the events by date or price, or they can search by location.
 An admin user can login and create a new event, delete an existing event, or edit an event.
 They also have all the options of a normal user.

 # SYSTEM ARCHITECTURE: